alanpich/grideditor/README.md

 ### Filter Field `filter`
 If specified, will create a dropdown selector of every unique value of the specified `name` field so that results can be filtered accordingly.
-Optional `label` attribute will set a label on the dropdown
+Optional `label` attribute will set a label on the dropdown.
+Specified field must be listed in either the `fields` or `tvs` arrays.
 ```javascript
 {
   /* ... */